enasequence/read_docs/format_01.md

 # Module 1: Read Data Formats

+## Single cell read data

+Single cell read data must be submitted in the `BAM` or `CRAM` format using the following tags specified in the [SAM Optional Fields Specification](https://samtools.github.io/hts-specs/SAMtags.pdf):
+- CB: Cell identifier
+- CR: Cellular barcode sequence bases (uncorrected)
+- CY: Phred quality of the cellular barcode sequence in the CR tag

+## Other read data

-We recommend that read data is either submitted in BAM or CRAM format.
-However, read data can be submitted in several standard and platform specific formats.
+We recommend that all read data is submitted in the `BAM` or `CRAM` format.
-Reads should always be de-multiplexed into separate files prior submission.

-Single cell data submissions should be make using BAM or CRAM format.
+However, please note that a variety of other data formats are supported as well.

+## Sample de-multiplexing

+Reads for different samples should be submitted using separate files.
+The only exception is when a `BAM` or `CRAM` file contains reads for a large number of samples intented to be always analysed together.
+In this case the sample associated with the read file should describe the sample group while the `BAM` or `CRAM` file should identify the sample for each read.

 ## Standard formats